 You're going to have to see it for yourself.

 Watch the video below:

-Hysell shot the buck at 8:10 a.m. the Wednesday before Thanksgiving with his .30-378 rifle at an incredible distance of 193 yards in the Manistee National Forest in Mason County.
+Hysell shot the buck at 8:10 a.m. the Wednesday before Thanksgiving in 2017 with his .30-378 rifle at an incredible distance of 193 yards in the Manistee National Forest in Mason County.

 Like what you see here?
 You can read more awesome hunting articles by Nathan Unger at the Bulldawg Outdoors blog.
 Follow him on Twitter @Bulldawgoutdoor, Instagram @Bulldawgoutdoors and subscribe on YouTube @Bulldawgoutdoors.